NUM-Forschungsdatenplattform/num-portal-webapp/docs/01_create_user/01_create_user.md

 ---
 alt: 'After sign up page which informs about a sent email the user should check.'
 ---
-Fig 01-04: Hint on sent email to confirm registration.
+Fig 01-04: Hint on sent email to confirm registration
 ```

 In the next step click the activation link in the email, that has been sent to you within 5 minutes to activate your account.
 If you do not get the email or manage to click the link within 5 minutes, you can always resend the email via the page shown above by clicking on the respective link.
 If you already closed the page, you can log into the portal with the credentials you provided in the registration process (email and password) to see the page again.